whispir/api/source/includes/_messages.md

 For example. the code will schedule a single message to be delivered at 3:55pm on the 14th February 2017.

 * Using this method, messages can be easily scheduled so that the message is delivered when the recipient requires it.
+Or based on their preference time of day.

-### Scheduling messages for repeated delivery
+### Scheduling messages for **repeated delivery**

 > > REPEAT